 How do I process returns with Apple Pay?

-You can also have the customer hold their iPhone or Apple Watch near the reader, select the card they used to make the original payment, and authorize the return with Touch ID or passcode.
+You can also have the customer hold their iPhone or Apple Watch near the reader, select the card that they used to make the original payment, and authorize the return with Face ID, Touch ID, or a passcode.

 Is there a limit to the transaction amount that customers can use Apple Pay for in my store?

 Apple Pay allows your customers to make easy and secure contactless payments of any amount.
-Your customers might need to insert their card if either of these apply:
+Read about transaction limits.

-How do I start accepting Apple Pay within my app or website?
+How do I start accepting Apple Pay within my app or on the web?